James Backhouse: England

-James Backhouse was honoured by having the plant genus Backhousia named after him, all species are endemic to Australia.
+Backhouse was honoured by having the plant genus Backhousia named after him, whose species are all native to Australia.

-In 2017 a commemorative plaque was unveiled at 92 Micklegate, York, once the home of the Backhouse brothers, and now of the York Conservation Trust.
-This was the result of a collaboration between the York Civic Trust, The York Conservation Trust, and the Yorkshire Gardens Trust.
-From 1859, he lived at Holgate House.
+In 2017 a blue plaque was unveiled at 92 Micklegate in York, once the home of the Backhouse brothers and, from 2012 until 2023, the offices of York Conservation Trust and the Council for British Archaeology.
+The plaque was the result of a collaboration between York Civic Trust, York Conservation Trust, and Yorkshire Gardens Trust.
+From 1859, Backhouse lived at Holgate House.

 Family

-James Backhouse was the third of five consecutive generations named James Backhouse, so they are also often mentioned with generational suffix ordinals:
+Backhouse was the third of five consecutive generations named James, so they are also often mentioned with generational suffix ordinals: